michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 RxSwift takes care of that and more!
 It enables you to create observer patterns in a declarative way (reduces cognitive load) and without any boilerplate code.

-I've just started a project and I didn't create one delegate and I'm a happy, happy man 🐸
+I've just started a project, I didn't create *one* delegate.

 ### Basic Example